 Foster care is rewarding, and it can also be challenging.
 Our team of trauma-informed therapists is uniquely attuned to the issues that can impact children in foster care.
 Foster parents face their own set of challenges when trying to provide a stable, loving environment.
 C.A.S.E. can help ease this transition for everyone involved.

-While kinship care and adoption can be a wonderful option when children cannot be cared for by their birth parents, C.A.S.E. therapists know that kinship families face similar challenges to all adoptive families.
+While kinship care and adoption can be a wonderful option when children cannot be cared for by their birth parents, C.A.S.E. therapists know that kinship families face similar challenges to adoptive families.
 We can help with unique issues like helping children understand why they’re not being raised by their birth parents, establishing roles and boundaries in relationships with birth parents, and handling difficult behaviors related to loss, grief and loyalty issues, and much more.

-Through individual counseling, a skilled clinician can help a young person identify and express themselves, including complex feelings related to adoption, which is important to the healing process.
+Through individual counseling, a skilled clinician can help a young person identify and express themselves including complex feelings related to adoption, which is important to the healing process.
 Most often, individual counseling helps the child or teen prepare to share their struggles with their parents in the family sessions.
-With teens, the promise of confidentiality gives them permission to explore the difficulties they are experiencing.
-(However, it is important to know that confidentiality has its limits where safety is concerned.)
+With teens, the promise of confidentiality gives them permission to explore the difficulties they are experiencing (however, it is important to know that confidentiality has its limits where safety is concerned.)

-Being a birth parent also have a significant impact on your life at any age.
+Being a birth parent also has a significant impact on your life at any age.
 We understand and can guide you through whatever challenges you are experiencing, including if you are involved in the experience of search and/or reunion.

 If you are considering adoption, we can educate you about the different paths to building your family through adoption.
 We will help you identify and resolve initial questions and conflicts.
 We understand the unique concerns of single, biracial, older and LGBT parents as well as those with complex blended families.
+Learn more below.